wijnandb/15-a-day/content/posts/rethinking-work-what-s-my-next-step.md

   -  there is no suitable job for me
   -  thanks for reaching out, please send me your resume

 Obviously I left out the response that I'm looking for, but that's because I'm trying to overcome my fears.
-I have added the lasst response, because I'm dreading that response too.
+I have added the last response, because I'm dreading that response too.
 I'm not totally sure why, but I have a lot of trouble of puting together and sending out my resume.
 Maybe because I'm unhappy about the way my career unfolded over the last years, fact is I'm sidestepping this whenever I can.

 So,
 1. I want to update my LinkedIn and my resume.
 2. I want to reach out to recruiters.
 3. I want to appply for a job.

-For step 1 I want to have a look at the tips LinkedIn is providng on writing resumes. [insert it here]() The LinkedIn resume part is okay, might need some tweaking.
+For step 1 I want to have a look at the tips LinkedIn is providng on writing resumes. [insert it here](https://www.linkedin.com/business/learning/blog/career-success-tips/how-to-write-a-resume-that-will-actually-get-a-recruiter-s-atten)
+The LinkedIn resume part is okay, might need some tweaking.
 It does need a (better) headline/about section.

 For step 2, I want to connect with recruiters.
 Searching for tech recruiters in general is a good start, searching for recruiters who are with companies I'd like to work for is maybe evne better.